JSON Schema Validation

 EnterpriseJSON Validation is available on Enterprise plans.

 JSON feature flags are powerful, especially for remote configuration, letting you ship structured data like pricing rules, layout settings, or experiment parameters without a code deploy.
 That flexibility comes with a risk: a single typo or missing field in a JSON blob can break production.
-GrowthBook Enterprise lets you attach a JSON Schema to a JSON flag so every value is validated against the structure you define.
+GrowthBook Enterprise lets you attach a schema to a flag so every value is validated against the structure you define.

 Why Validate?